Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     You can [send a command](#sending-and-processing-commands) on the client side, and then process the command on the server side.

-- Setting and Getting Playback Capability
+- Setting and getting playback capability

     You can [set the playback capability](#setting-and-getting-playback-capability) on the server side, and then get that capability on the client side.

- - Media Control Metadata Properties
+ - Media control metadata properties

      You can [set the metadata](#setting-and-getting-media-control-metadata) on the server side, and then get that metadata on the client side.